cavpollo/se-pelo-server/README.md

 Developers are silly individuals that will take any chance they can get to start a new project in the latest programming framework.
 Maybe because of FOMO, maybe because they want to assert their dominance.
 Or maybe both.

+## Issues and Ideas

+### Issues

+Found any issues on the server?
+(I'm sure there are many.)
+Report them here.

+### Ideas

+We have a [Trello board](https://trello.com/w/sepelo).
+Request to join and add whatever is in your brain there.

 ## Merge Requests

 All contributions are welcome!
 Keep the MRs as small as possible though. 🙂

+(There isn't a testing framework yet... but it would be greatly appreciated.)